Virtueller Körper

 Application for clinical trials

-There is an important change compared to the previous regulation for clinical trials for conformity assessment (type A).
+There is an important change compared to the previous regulation for clinical trials for conformity assessment.
 In the case of a trial conducted by a sponsor in several EU member states, individual applications previously had to be submitted.
 Now, the sponsor can also submit the application to only one authority for all participating member states together (Art.
 78).
 In a transitional period until May 25, 2027, this coordinated procedure is only mandatory in those EU Member States that have implemented its use (Art.
 78 (14)).

 The sponsor must submit the application via EUDAMED and receives a unique single identification number (CIV-ID, cf. MDCG 2021-20) for the clinical trial (Art.
 70 (1), cf. MDCG 2021-28).
 In the further course of the clinical trial, the entire flow of information also takes place via EUDAMED.
 First, the Member State concerned checks whether the clinical trial falls within the scope of the MDR.
 For non-invasive class I-IIb devices, the clinical trial can then start immediately.
 However, the competent ethics committee must give its approval (Art.
 70 (7a)).
 For all other devices, the clinical trial must be approved by the competent authority prior to commencement (Art.
 70 (7b)).